 A Utility Receipts Tax (Form URT-1) is imposed at the rate of 1.4 percent of the taxable receipts from the retail sale of utility services.
 Gross receipts are defined as the value received for the retail sale of utility services.
-The utility services subject to tax include: electric energy, natural gas, water, steam, sewage, and telecommunications.
+The utility services subject to tax include electric energy, natural gas, water, steam, sewage, and telecommunications.

 If you have more than \$1,000 in gross receipts from the sale of utility services, you may be required to file Form URT-1 (Utility Receipts Tax Return), in addition to Form IT-20S.
-Refer to Commissioner's Directive 18.
+Refer to Commissioner's Directive #18 at www.in.gov/dor/3617.htm